|Elliott Sound Products||Muting Circuits For Audio|

 Relays are also ideal when balanced interconnections are used, as the relay contacts can simply short the 'hot' and 'cold' balanced signals together.
 Alternatively, a double pole relay can short both balanced signals to earth.
 Note that you absolutely must never short the two signal lines to earth when phantom power is used (either by design or accident).
 The method used depends on the application and the designer's preference.

-Junction FETs (depletion mode) can also be used, and like the relay they mute the signal by default.
+Junction FETs (JFETs) can also be used, and like the relay they mute the signal by default.
 To un-mute the audio, a negative voltage is applied to the gate, turning off the JFET and removing the 'short' it creates.
 Unlike a relay, JFETs have significant resistance when turned on.
-The J108/ 109/ 110 series are often used as muting devices, and while certainly effective, the source impedance has to be higher than with a relay.
-The typical on resistance of a J108 is 8 ohms (with 0V between gate and source).
-The J109 has an on resistance of 12 ohms, and the J110 is 18 ohms.
-I tested a J109 with a 1k series resistor, and measured 44dB muting, and that's not good enough so two JFETs are needed as shown.
+The J11x series are often used as muting devices, and while certainly effective, the source impedance has to be higher than with a relay.
+The typical on-resistance (RDS-on) of a J111 is 30Ω (with 0V between gate and source).
+The J112 has an on-resistance of 50Ω, and the J113 is 100Ω (the latter is not recommended for muting).
+I tested a J109 (which is better than the others mentioned, but is now harder to get) with a 1k series resistor, and measured 44dB muting, and that's not good enough so two JFETs are needed as shown.

 Note that JFETs will generally not be appropriate for partial muting (for a 'ducking' circuit for example), because when partially on they have significant distortion, unless the signal level is very low (no more than around 20mV), and/or distortion cancelling is applied.
 This application is not covered here.